taublast/Doom.Mobile/README.md

 Uses a modified C# Doom engine of [ManagedDoom](https://github.com/sinshu/managed-doom).

-__TODO before making repo PUBLIC:__
-* test adjust Plugin.Maui.Audio on all platforms and include as a custom nuget
-* remove WAD from resources
-* cleanup code

 ## Why Another .NET DOOM?

 * Cross-platform implementation for iOS, MacCatalyst, Android and Windows.